 The Wacom Cintiq 16 adjustable stand allows you to keep your tablet anywhere between 19° to 68°.
 The stand has a locking mechanism at the top portion of the stand, which makes it very easy to move the tablet to the desired position and lock it firmly at its place.

-The metal construction and the locking mechanism ensures that the tablet does not collapse down when heavy pressure is applied.
+The metal construction and the locking mechanism ensure that the tablet does not collapse down when heavy pressure is applied.
 You also won’t experience any wobble.

 To stop the tablet from slipping on smooth surfaces, there are two rubber pads on the base of the tablet.
 The installation process is fairly simple and the included guide is easy to understand.